U.S.-based chip-tech group moving to Switzerland over trade curb fears

 A DARPA spokesman told Reuters the agency intended for RISC-V work it funded to be publicly available to companies and academics around the world.

-Morgan Reed, president of The App Association, which represents major U.S. technology firms such as Apple Inc and Microsoft Corp in Washington, likened the RISC-V Foundation’s work to efforts between U.S. and Chinese companies to jointly develop Wi-Fi chip standards.
+Morgan Reed, president of The App Association, which receives funding from major U.S. technology firms such as Apple Inc (AAPL.O) and Microsoft Corp (MSFT.O) in Washington, likened the RISC-V Foundation’s work to efforts between U.S. and Chinese companies to jointly develop Wi-Fi chip standards.

 “The notion that China can be barred from participating in standards alongside the U.S. and the EU is simply not viable,” Reed said.
 “China is too important as a manufacturer and an end-market to ignore.”